Current: Green Issues in the Music IndustryBy Resonate | February 13, 2020

-There has also been motivating shifts in attitudes and habits, like the decrease of single-use plastic bottles, the rise in waste-free refills, and cafes giving a discount when you bring your disposable cup.
-Yes there are visible changes and efforts on a smaller scale and positive moves are being made, but with Australia on fire it’s clear, the current effort simply isn’t enough.
-Resonate collectively thinks that 2020 is the time the music industry and the world to step up.
+There has also been motivating shifts in attitudes and habits.
+Take the decrease of single-use plastic bottles, the rise in waste-free refills, and cafes giving a discount when you bring your disposable cup.
+Yes, there are visible changes and efforts on a smaller scale.
+Positive moves are being made, but with Australia’s unbelievable fires earlier this year, the current effort simply isn’t enough.
+Resonate collectively thinks that 2020 is the time the music industry, and the world, to step up.

-The music industry is never first to come under scrutiny when it comes to environmental issues, so we could be fooled into thinking that in this post-CD era the footprint of the industry has reduced over the years.
-However, gig travel is still a big contributor to pollution and with UK festival attendance at new highs transport remains a considerable factor.
+The music industry is never first to come under scrutiny when it comes to environmental issues.
+We could be fooled into thinking that in this post-CD era. the footprint of the industry has reduced over the years.
+However, gig travel is still a big contributor to pollution and with UK festival attendance at new highs, transport remains a considerable factor.

-There is plenty of demotivating info out there to suggest our individual choices can make little difference to the overall picture, but rather than feeling demoralised when you arrive to a gig on the bus and you see a jam-packed car park, remember the existence of the tipping point.
+There is plenty of demotivating information out there to suggest our individual choices can make little difference to the overall picture, but rather than feeling demoralised when you arrive to a gig on the bus and you see a jam-packed car park, remember the existence of the tipping point.
 The tipping point is a proven psychological phenomenon whereby it only takes a small percentage of the population to adopt a new idea, over a long period of time, before everyone else joins in rapidly over a short period of time.
-For a visual example of tipping points, we can look at the fashion industry.
+Let’s look at the fashion industry.
 Over recent years, influencers are now daringly digging out their parents dungarees from last century creating a vintage phenomenon.
-Suddenly they are more common than your average pair of jeans.
+Suddenly, they are more common than the average pair of jeans.

 So, beyond the individual’s intent, how do we get to this tipping point on a public scale?
-One proven successful method is to incentivise the public, and we can look at the festival industry or examples.
-In recent years, festivals have been under the spotlight to tackle their negative impact on the countryside, especially with the ethos such events hold, revolving around community and living within nature!
-Cup deposit systems, water refill stations and rubbish bag bonds are becoming standard, but organisers have had to look beyond monetary incentives have taken a psychological approach to start changing attitudes amongst festival goers.
-At Shambala for example, the festival looked at the likelihood that people will litter when there is already a lot of mess on the ground.
+One successful method is to incentivise the public.
+We can look at the festival industry for examples.
+In recent years, festivals have been under the pressure to tackle their negative impact on the countryside.
+Especially with the ethos such events hold, revolving around community and living within nature!
+Cup deposit systems, water refill stations and rubbish bag bonds are becoming standard, but organisers have had to look beyond monetary incentives and have taken a psychological approach to start changing attitudes amongst festival-goers.
+At Shambala, for example, the festival looked at the likelihood that people will litter when there is already a lot of mess on the ground.
 This led to a switch between mass rubbish collecting sessions in the early hours, to a constant litter picking team throughout the day.
 Historically Shambala have been the trailblazers for sustainability.
 They also made the festival catering meat and fish free in 2016, and an astonishing 94% of attendees voted to keep it that way after the 2017 festival.
 Good steps in the right direction with many other festivals following suit.

 This year at Boomtown, artist Filthy Luker created the Tent Demon out of broken tents, drawing attention to the wasteful atrocity of festival tents deserted after just one use.
 This has helped to encourage a change in attitudes around campsite waste, alongside other initiatives including their new Eco Camp area acting as a zero waste space.

-This is just a small part of their comprehensive green mission to make change in the festival landscape and like many festivals, they have partnered with organisations like Energy Revolution, Julie’s Bicycle, Go Car Share and Red Fox Cycling to help them do it.
+This is a small part of their comprehensive green mission to make a change in the festival landscape.
+Like many festivals, they have partnered with organisations like Energy Revolution, Julie’s Bicycle, Go Car Share and Red Fox Cycling for additional support.
 That’s what we like to hear!

-Elsewhere in the industry there are further movements towards sustainable change, from a surge of climate change themed record releases, to individual artists coming up with original ways to take their own action.
+Elsewhere in the industry, there are further movements towards sustainable change.
+We can see this in the surge of climate change themed record releases, as well as individual artists developing original ways to take action.
 Check out some examples from a variety of artists at the end of this piece.

-No reasonable person could argue we need to make some fundamental changes if we want to avoid the chaos of climate change.
-By starting to change the direction of prevailing attitudes we’ve got a chance to not only reduce our impact but influence others to do the same.
+Virtual reality and new tech are already exploring the realms of remote live performance.
+This will give fans another way to experience their favourite live acts, without contributing to the problem.
+Clearly, we need to make fundamental changes if we want to avoid the chaos of climate change.
+By changing the direction of prevailing attitudes, we’ve got a chance to not only reduce our impact but influence others to do the same.

-So next time you’re the only one in the cafe queue who has bought your own cup, or the bus made you later than you would have liked, remember the importance of your contribution to the collective attitude, because it starts now.
+So, next time you’re the only one in the cafe queue who has bought your own cup, or the bus made you later than you would have liked, remember the importance of your contribution to the collective attitude.
+It starts now.